African Violets Quick Tips and Tricks

 In order to successfully grow African violets, some history lessons are needed.

 Saintpaulia flowering plants, that are commonly known as African violet, is a genus of six species of herbaceous perennial flowering plants in the family Gesneriaceae.
-They are native to Tanzania and adjacent southeastern Kenya in eastern tropical Africa, with a concentration of species in the Nguru mountains of Tanzania.
+They are native to Tanzania and adjacent southeastern Kenya in eastern tropical Africa, with the highest concentration of species in the Nguru mountains of Tanzania.

 They grow in humid areas, mostly in the shades of other plants.
-They prefer moist, airy, but not soggy soil.
+They prefer moist, airy, humid but not a soggy soil.
+They are also susceptible to certain pests and diseases.

 Secrets of success: